06/05/11 - 14h27

 Cofins

-Cofins is the abbreviation for Contribuição Social para o Financiamento da Seguridade Social and is a tax for Social Security Financing applied to the monthly invoicing.
+Cofins is the abbreviation for Contribuição Social para o Financiamento da Seguridade Social and is a tax for Social Security Financing applied to monthly invoicing.

-Contribuição Social para o Financiamento da Seguridade Social is a state tax paid by the companies who collect taxes based on added value.
+Contribuição Social para o Financiamento da Seguridade Social is a state tax paid by companies who collect taxes based on added value.

 CSLL